 By the time students complete the program they will have developed the following competencies:

-- Effectively use technology to provide and present health information to clients and students.
+- Utilize emerging technologies to provide credible health information to clients, nurses, and students.

-- Maintain legal and ethical guidelines in all aspects of nursing practice.
+- Support legal and ethical guidelines in all aspects of nursing practice.

-- Prepare to assume the role of educator in a variety of health care agencies or college settings.
+- Prepare to assume a senior leadership/management position and/or the role of educator in a health care agency or college setting.